yclas/documentation/2015-07-16-how-to-use-coupon-system.md

 At first, give the **coupon name** to the beneficiary.
 After that, there are three ways for the beneficiary to use the coupon:

-+ **On checkout page**, add the coupon name in the field on the right bottom of the checkout form.
++ **On the checkout page**, add the coupon name in the field on the right bottom of the checkout form.

 ![checkout](http://docs.yclas.com/images/coupons-checkout.png)